 initial working directory as

 A dataflow job is a job that might not need to run because its desired outputs already exist.
-The condor_shadow can optionally skip these jobs by setting SHADOW_SKIP_DATAFLOW_JOBS to True.
+To skip such a job, add the following line to your submit file:

 Skipping dataflow jobs can potentially save large amounts of time in long-running workflows.

 There are some cases where HTCondor’s file transfer mechanism is inefficient.
 For jobs that need to run a large number of times, the input files need to get transferred for every job, even if those files are identical.
-This wastes resources on both the submit machine and the network, slowing overall job execution time.
+This wastes resources on both the access point and the network, slowing overall job execution time.